davidmarquis/fluent-interface-proxy/README.markdown

 ### Using binaries directly

-A packaged JAR of the latest build is available directly at the root of the project.
+A packaged JAR of the latest build is available in the [Downloads](https://github.com/davidmarquis/fluent-interface-proxy/downloads) section of the project's Github section.

 ### Using Maven